 Big thanks to the Shamrock Seals for this Template! 

 - Speak with the coach again after warmdown for feedback and advice.

 How will I sign my child up for a meet?

-Coaches will send an email request to the team 2-4 weeks prior to the meet.
-When they do, simply respond that your child would or would not like to attend.
+We use google response forms!
+Coaches will email you 2-4 weeks before a meet with a link, and ask you to sign up!
 If it is a multi-day meet, you can choose to attend one day, or all three days.
 Say for example: “I’d like my child to swim on Saturday only, please.”

 Who chooses the events my child will swim at the meets?

 The coaches will pick the events for each swimmer.
 When we send out the initial email asking for signups for a meet, you can tell us if you swimmer has any event preferences, but that does not guarantee they will get those preferences.
 Coaches will never put swimmers in an event where they don’t think the swimmer can succeed!